Elevation in dark mode: when drop shadows stop working

 0 1px 1px -0.5px rgba(0,0,0,.18),

-0 3px 3px -1.5px rgba(0,0,0,.18); }Now elevation is a scale you reach for by name — level={3} for a popover,
+0 3px 3px -1.5px rgba(0,0,0,.18); }Now elevation is a scale you reach for by name. level={3} for a popover,

-level={5} for a floating bar — instead of hand-tuning shadows per component.
+level={5} for a floating bar, instead of hand-tuning shadows on every

 Grab the component and copy any level's stack on the Dark Elevation page.